 Lifestyle & Culture

-The lifestyle is balanced and family-friendly.
+• The overall lifestyle is often considered balanced, professional, and family-friendly.

 Education & Healthcare